OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-22.md

 When you have been defiled in the sight of the nations, you will know that I am the Lord.’”

 ## Ezekiel 22:17
-Then the word of the Lord came to me, saying,
+Then the message from the Lord came to me, saying,

 ## Ezekiel 22:18
 “Son of man, the house of Israel has become dross to me; all of them are bronze, tin, iron, and lead left in the furnace.
 They are but the dross of silver.